Blog Details Shape

 Copied!

-By defining and executing these checks, FinTech ensures that its fund transfer feature is seamlessly integrated, secure, and user-friendly, enhancing customer satisfaction and trust in its platform.
+By defining and executing these checks, FinTech ensures that its fund transfer feature is a seamlessly integrated system that is secure and user-friendly, enhancing customer satisfaction and trust in its platform.

 Why is System Integration Testing Important?